Most Common Reasons Children Wet the BedHoward J. Bennett, MD

-Bedwetting is not a serious medical disorder, but it can be very difficult to live with.
+Bedwetting is not a serious medical condition, but it can be very difficult to live with.
 Wetting the bed may interfere with a child’s socialization and can lead to significant stress within the family at a time when kids should be enjoying the childhood.
-Because parents are often uninformed about bedwetting, children may be shamed or punished for being wet at night.
+Because parents are often uninformed about the problem, children may be shamed or punished for being wet at night.
 Nighttime wetting is most often a developmental issue that is not their fault.
-It’s also something most children outgrow in time.
+It’s also something the majority of children outgrow in time.
 However, by exploring and understanding the reasons children wet the bed, the entire process can become far less daunting and stressful for you and your child.

 Factors That Contribute To Bedwetting